christianwgd/django-bootstrap-icons/README.md

 > If you really want to use bootstrap icons font simply add their CDN to your templates and insert the icon tags in
 > your HTML: ```<i class="bi-alarm"></i>```
 >
-> This repo won't be updated unless somone finds a useful szenario ;-)
+> This repo won't be updated unless somone finds a useful scenario ;-)

 A quick way to add [Bootstrap Icons](https://icons.getbootstrap.com) with Django template tags.